 Flower Dissection

-Grab some flowers, and do a simple flower dissection to identify and name the parts of a flower.
+Grab some flowers and do a simple flower dissection to identify and name the parts of a flower.
 Pair it with our printable parts of a flower diagram.

-How Do Plants Breath
+How Do Plants Breathe?

 This fun plant science experiment is a great way to teach kids about plant respiration.
 All you need are some green leaves and water to observe how plants breathe.